Reveren/RevsPlaceholder/postresql_setup.md

 psql test_development

+CREATE USER "someuser" WITH PASSWORD 'myPassword';

-GRANT ALL PRIVILEGES ON DATABASE mydatabase TO tom;
+GRANT ALL PRIVILEGES ON DATABASE test_development TO someuser;

 \q
 ```